HaroldAnthony/harryblogs-two/README.md

 22-06-2024 13:10 - I encountered problems with Emmet abbreviations (specifically, the lorem upsum text generation), which I rectified, referring to solutions available, over at Stack Overflow.

 24-06-2024 12:42 - I found solutions to all the problems I encountered since the inception of project, until now.
 The problems, and their solutions, are listed below numerically -
-                   1) Word wrapping - the solution was simply the keyboard shortcut - Alt + Z, or using Toggle Word Wrap in the VS Code search options.
+                   <p> 1) Word wrapping - the solution was simply the keyboard shortcut - Alt + Z, or using Toggle Word Wrap in the VS Code search options.
                    2) lorem ipsum - turns out I didn't need any extension installation.
 I had to just use emmet.includeLanguages and specify "javascript" : "javascriptreact" (I realized that lorem ipsum actually worked fine in a html file)
                    3) small color preview box - I also realized that the color I used, in a h1 tag, was a Tailwind color, and I just had to install the Tailwind CSS IntelliSense extension (Before this, I